webplatform/docs/dom/Document/title/index.md

 |Language=JavaScript
 |Description=The following script gets the title of the document, changes the first "r" to a "t" (if there is an "r") and sets the result as the title of the document.
 |Code=// Getting the title of the document, replacing the first "r"
-// with "t" and setting the result back to the text property. document.title {{=}} document.title.replace("r", "t");
+// with "t" and setting the result as the title of the document. document.title {{=}} document.title.replace("r", "t");
 }}
 }}